Inference of a time delay in stochastic systems: Introduction

 Another area where delay is important and, at the same time difficult to control, are systems with finite-time information propagation.
-Typical examples include communication lag while steering far objects such as satellites, the reaction time humans experience when reacting to an external stimulus or the time lag in experiments between processing image data and applying the desired steering or control impulse~\cite{franzlFullySteerableSymmetric2021}.
-Moreover, time delay may have to be taken into consideration in complex systems such as, in swarms \cite{hindesHybridDynamicsDelaycoupled2016}, in financial markets \cite{stoicaStochasticDelayFinancial2004,callenAccountingQualityStock2013}, in robotic systems \cite{mijalkovEngineeringSensorialDelay2016}, and in traffic flow \cite{sipahiStabilityTrafficFlow2008,yuDensityWavesTraffic2010}.
+Typical examples include communication lags while steering far objects such as satellites, the reaction time humans experience when reacting to an external stimulus, or the time lag in experiments between processing image data and applying the desired steering or control impulse~\cite{franzlFullySteerableSymmetric2021}.
+Moreover, time delay may have to be taken into consideration in complex systems, such as in swarms \cite{hindesHybridDynamicsDelaycoupled2016}, in financial markets \cite{stoicaStochasticDelayFinancial2004,callenAccountingQualityStock2013}, in robotic systems \cite{mijalkovEngineeringSensorialDelay2016}, and in traffic flow \cite{sipahiStabilityTrafficFlow2008,yuDensityWavesTraffic2010}.
+Indeed, it has recently been shown in theoretical studies as well as simulations that the introduction of time delay and/or time-delayed feedback can induce intriguing emergent collective behavior.
+Examples range from polar active matter with delayed interactions~\cite{holubecFiniteSizeScalingEdge2021,pakpourDelayinducedPhaseTransitions2024}, and Gaussian time-delayed feedback applied to Brownian particles~\cite{koppSpontaneousVelocityAlignment2023,taramaTravelingBandFormation2019,taramaEngineeringLivingWorms2025a}, to ecological systems~\cite{piganiDelayEffectsStability2022}, and oscillator networks \cite{earlSynchronizationOscillatorNetworks2003,dahmsClusterGroupSynchronization2012}.

+Stochastic systems with time delay belong to the class of non-Markovian systems since the dynamics depends on the systems state at an earlier time, i.e., it is history dependent.
+Fundamentally, the time delay may be rationalized as a consequence of hidden degrees of freedom.
+From a Markovian embedding perspective \cite{siegleMarkovianEmbeddingNonMarkovian2010}, for a system with discrete time delay, an infinite number of degrees of freedom have been projected out \cite{loosFokkerPlanckEquations2019,doerriesCorrelationFunctionsNonMarkovian2021}.
+Further, in the context of generalized Langevin equations, discrete time delay systems can be understood as systems with a $\delta$-shaped memory kernel.
+Notice that this memory kernel, however, is not related to the environmental noise correlation \cite{loosFokkerPlanckEquations2019}.